-Call for applications to the ELTons Innovation Awards 2019 now open!
+Call for applications to the ELTons Innovation Awards 2019 now closed

 Have you produced an English language teaching or learning product, publication, or service that is both functional and innovative in the last two years?

 The British Council is looking for the latest and most innovative resources to learn and teach English, across the full breadth of media (non-digital or digital) and from a wide variety of contexts worldwide.
-Applications are open until Friday 2 November 2018, midnight (UK time).
+Applications closed on Friday 2 November 2018, midnight (UK time).

 If you’re an educator in a low-resource context, a member of an international team or organisation – large or small – or an author or entrepreneur flying solo, we want to hear from you.
 If you’ve been involved in the creation of new resources in support of high quality English language education in the last two years, make your submission to the ELTons Innovation Awards 2019.

 About the British Council’s ELTons Awards for Innovation in English language teaching